kmithani/kmithani.github.io/README.md

 ## MD/MEng (University of Toronto)

 ### Neuroscience researcher and Biomedical engineer
-### Incoming Neurosurgery Resident at the University of Toronto.
+### Incoming Neurosurgery Resident at the University of Toronto

 Follow me on twitter: [@KarimMithani_CA](https://twitter.com/KarimMithani_CA)